41st International Symposium of Contemporary Art

 The deadline to submit a project has been extensioned until December 12, 2022.

 The next edition of the Symposium International d’Art Contemporain de Baie-Saint-Paul will be held from 28 July to 27 August 2023 around the theme Figures: Who is “I”?
 Who is “We”?

-All artists working in the various visual arts disciplines (painting, sculpture, drawing, digital arts, performance, video, photography, installation) are invited to submit a proposal for this 40th edition of the event.
+Artists working in different disciplines in the visual arts (painting, sculpture, drawing, digital arts, performance, video, photography, installation, multidisciplinary arts) are invited to present a project and submit their candidacy for the 41st edition of the event.

 DETAILED DESCRIPTION OF THE THEME